MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/map/circle-map-overlay.md

 ---
 title: "Highlighting a Circular Area on a Map"
-description: "This article explains how to add a circular overlay to a map, to highlight a circular area of the map." ms.prod: xamarin ms.assetid: 6FF8BD15-074E-4E6A-9522-F9E2BE32EF12 ms.technology: xamarin-forms
+description: "This article explains how to add a circular overlay to a map, to highlight a circular area of the map.
+While iOS and Android provide APIs for adding the circular overlay to the map, on UWP the overlay is rendered as a polygon." ms.prod: xamarin ms.assetid: 6FF8BD15-074E-4E6A-9522-F9E2BE32EF12 ms.technology: xamarin-forms